oliviodare/oliviodare.com/index.md

 ![Max Bautista Perpinyà (oliviodare)]({{ oliviodare.com }}/room.png){: style="float: right"}

 My name is Max Bautista Perpinyà and I am a researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium.
 Welcome to my website, built using GitHub Pages/Jekyll.

 On these pages, you'll find a sort of open CV.
 The basic structure is this:
 - my [bio](bio.html).
-- the [projects](projects.html) I am working on.
 - a [list](pubs.html) of the academic publications and journalistic pieces I've written, the talks I've given, and events I hosted.
+- a [blog](blog.html) (a *blog*? is it 2010?)
 - my actual <a href="https://oliviodare.github.io/cv/" target="_blank">CV</a>.

 ## Socials and getting in touch